Discover Our Educational Partnerships

 Launched in 2013, CONSTRUCT is a 9-week program that offers individuals who are 18 years of age or older the training, information and guidance needed to compete for good-paying, entry-level jobs in construction-related fields.

 To date, about 400 students have participated in the program, and nearly 70 percent have been offered employment.

 “As our industry continues to evolve, partnerships like CONSTRUCT will make a real difference in developing a pipeline of talent and cultivating the next generation of our energy workforce,” said Melvin D. Williams, president of Nicor Gas.
 “We look forward to our continued participation in CONSTRUCT, and working with our partners to help fuel the workforce of the future.”

-Learn more here, or contact one these social service agencies for more information:
+Contact one of these social service agencies for more information:

 - Aspira Inc. of Illinois – 773.342.1539